WhakerKit 2.0

 Files and folders required to launch the sample:

+WhakerKit comes with a sample directory to help you get started.
 All the sample files are well-commented to help developers understand and adapt the logic to their own use case.

 The whakerkit package also includes an error folder containing HTML error pages.
 Edit these files to customize error messages.
 The package also includes default icons that can be replaced as long as the file names remain the same.